26zl/About-me/README.md

 I'm 26zl, and welcome to my little corner on GitHub! 😊

-I'm currently studying IT, with main interest in Cybersecurity, ethical hacking, backend development, and Windows, Linux and MAC OS systems.
+I'm currently studying IT, with main interest in Cybersecurity, ethical hacking, backend development, Windows, Linux and MAC OS systems.

 ## Current projects that will be added to GitHub end of 2024: